-Drowning is the second leading cause of preventable death for children under 10, and children under five are particularly at risk.
-In the most recent Canadian stats, 63% of victims under the age of five drowned while alone near water and 92% drowned while supervision was absent or distracted.
+Drowning is the third-leading cause of injury-related death for Canadian children under 14 years of age.
+In the most recent Canadian stats, 93% of fatal drownings of children under 5 years of age occurred when supervision was absent or distracted.

 :::